ServoLang/Servo/README.md

 - **Memory Safety**: Servo includes built-in safeguards against memory leaks and null-pointer dereferencing.
 - **Concurrency Made Easy**: First-class support for concurrent programming with lightweight threads and asynchronous operations.
 - **Cross-Platform Support**: Write code once and deploy it anywhere.
-- **Modern Syntax**: Inspired by popular languages like Python, Swift, and Kotlin, with an emphasis on readability and developer productivity.
+- **Modern Syntax**: Inspired by popular languages like Python, Swift, and Java, with an emphasis on readability and developer productivity.
 - **Built-In Testing Framework**: Integrated tools for writing, running, and debugging unit tests.
 - **Extensible Libraries**: A rich standard library and support for third-party package integrations.